 When the course team learns of a possible project, we create a draft web page describing it.
 The page is placed online, but not made public until the client has reviewed it.
 Some projects go through several revisions.

-When the client approves of the draft, a link is made to the page from the Project Suggestions page on the course web site.
+When the client approves of the draft, a link is made to the page from the List of projects page on the course web site.
 Student teams are now encouraged to contact the client.

 Project teams are between 6 and 8 students.
 A student, or group of students, who are interested in a project can find other people to join the team by: